 Jazz at Lincoln Center offers to produce its first benefit concert for JFA, a tribute to the beloved bassist/composer Dennis Irwin, for whom JFA cared during the last year of his life.
-Tony Bennett, Mose Allison, and more great artists perform, and the event raise $21,000.
+Tony Bennett, Mose Allison, and more great artists perform, and the event raises $21,000.
 The funds go to JFA’s partners at Englewood Hospital and Medical Center, who had provided a $140,000 operation to Dennis for free.

 Joe Petrucelli and Daryl Dunbar join JFA along with Alisa Hafkin, Petr Verner and Laura Asquino, this makes up the senior core of the organization to this day.

 JFA now assists in 5,000 cases a year, nationally.

 The ELMA Music Foundation joins “Saint Agnes” Varis in funding the Jazz in the Schools program.
 Its support has created thousands of employment opportunities since then and has introduced tens of thousands of students to jazz, blues and roots music through live music.